Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 **Coarsened Exact Matching (CEM)** <br/>
 CEM starts by transforming continuous variables into categorical variables.
 This technique in the machine learning is often referred to as **discretization**, or any process that converts a continuous variable into a finite number of categories, bins, features, etc. Invoking the mini-LaLonde example above, if the income variable is coarsened from a continuous scale into Low/Medium/High our matching problem is more manageable: instead of matching on 100,000 (2x50,000) bins, we now have only 6 (2x3) bins to fill with treatment/control individuals.
 After ‘filling’ the bins, “control units within each [bin] are weighted to equal the number of treated units in that stratum.
 Strata without at least one treated and one control are weighted at zero, and thus pruned from the data set.”
 [34]

 Provided that exact matching is possible after coarsening, then CEM should take priority over other matching techniques that rely on modeling.
 CEM, and other Monotonic Imbalance Bounding (MIB) techniques, are preferred over matching by modeling (e.g. propensity score) as they more closely approximate randomized block experimental design.
 [35] If exact matching is *not* possible after coarsening, then further modeling techniques must be used however CEM can still be used as a first step preceding matching by propensity score.
-[36] Situations where CEM would be inappropriate are where, even after coarsening, there are many empty bins (either lacking a found counterfactual control or a treated unit) and pruning would lead to excessive reduction of the dataset.
+[36] Situations where CEM would be inappropriate are where, even after coarsening, there are many empty bins (either lacking a found counterfactual control or a treated unit) and pruning would lead to excessive reduction of the dataset. **For additional details and implementation of this method, see Section 8 below.**

-### Modeling: Mahalanobis Distance Matching and Propensity Score Matching**
+### Modeling: Mahalanobis Distance Matching and Propensity Score Matching

 **Mahalanobis Distance Matching (MDM)** <br/>
 For higher dimensional datasets where CEM is not appropriate, matching through modeling is required.
 Each of these approaches applies a linear transformation to the data for more effective matching.
 [37] Mahalanobis Distance Matching (MDM) <img style="float: right; width:600px;display:block;margin:0 auto;" src="/blog/img/seminar/mathcing_methods_1819/SN11.png"> takes each treated unit and, using the estimated Mahalanobis distance, matches it to the nearest control unit.
 Mahalanobis distance is mapped in an n-dimensional space and is appropriate for datasets with many continuous, potentially correlated, variables.
 MDM is preferred to simple Euclidean distance as it is weighted by the covariance matrix of X thereby taking into account the correlations between the variables.
 MDM is not, however, effective if the dataset contains covariates with non-ellipsoidal distributions (i.e. not normally- or t-distributed).
 [38] In addition, MDM in not appropriate for *very* high dimensions.
 Mahalanobis distance, “regards all interactions among the elements of X as equally important” [39] and with high-dimensional data this n-dimensional space becomes increasingly sparse [40] making it difficult to find an appropriate neighbor to match to.